Outcome-Constrained Large Language Models for Countering Hate Speech: Methodology

-The main evaluation is to assess the capability of these methods to generate CS to HS under constraints, i.e., the reply has a higher probability of eliciting expected outcomes exemplified as having low conversation incivility or non-hateful hater reentry in the following conversation.
-As it would be difficult---and arguably unethical---to post the generated text to real conversations on social media platforms to observe the real conversational outcomes, we adopt an approach that has been used before \cite{saha2022countergedi,tekirouglu2022using,halim2023wokegpt,gupta2023counterspeeches}.
-That is, we use conversation outcome classifiers, noted as controllers, to predict the potential outcomes.
-The controllers are trained to take conversation pairs and predict the following conversation incivility or hater reentry behavior.
-The controllers are trained on real Reddit conversations so the linguistic patterns associated with conversation outcomes are captured.
-We then use these classifiers to make inferences.
-We record the label of inference as well as the confidence level.
-Although the accuracies of the two classifiers are not perfect, the controllers can capture some patterns that are indicative of the potential conversation outcomes, serving as an indicator that shows which method could generate results with a higher probability of leading to expected conversation outcomes.
+\paragraph{Desired Conversation Outcome Metrics} The evaluation aims to assess the ability of these methods to generate counterspeech that is more likely to achieve desired outcomes.
+As it would be difficult---and arguably unethical---to post the generated text to conversations on social media platforms to observe the real outcomes, we adopt an approach that has been used before \cite{saha2022countergedi,tekirouglu2022using,halim2023wokegpt,gupta2023counterspeeches}.
+We use the conversation incivility level classifier and the hater reentry classifier (Section \ref{subsec:outcome}) trained with real conversation data to make predictions with the hate speech and generated counterspeech pairs.
+Although the accuracy of the classifiers is not perfect, given two counterspeech replies, these classifiers reliably identify the one that will lead to better outcomes~\cite[binary classification, F1=0.66--0.75]{yu2024hate}.
+Thus, they serve as a proxy to compare counterspeech generated by different methods.
+Additionally, we conduct human assessments for reliability purposes.

-In addition to the controller, the relevance, quality, and diversity of the generated responses are also important aspects to consider.
-We adopt a set of key metrics used by previous studies~\cite{chung2021towards,zhu2021generate,tekirouglu2022using} to evaluate the relevance of the generated text with existing reference text with BLEU score~\cite{chen2014systematic}, ROUGE~\cite{lin2004rouge}, and METEOR~\cite{banerjee2005meteor}.
-We further utilize BERTScore~\cite{zhang2019bertscore}, which uses contextualized embeddings from BERT and compares the similarity of the contextualized embeddings between the generated and reference texts.
-The relevance evaluation is at the sample level.
-The average and standard deviation of evaluations for the whole dataset are reported.
+\paragraph{Human Assessments} The human assessment focuses on three characteristics of replies to hate speech: suitability, relevance, and effectiveness. \textit{Suitability} is measured considering (i) whether the linguistic style of the reply to hate speech suits the conversation and (ii) whether it follows the civil rules of the environment. \textit{Relevance} evaluates the appropriateness of the reply with respect to the content of the hate comment. \textit{Effectiveness} is evaluated based on whether the reply to hate speech is likely to stop the spread of hate and foster constructive conversations, as perceived by human annotators.
+Two graduate assistants, a male and female aged between 20 and 30, who are proficient in English and familiar with social media, assist with the evaluation.
+To ensure impartiality, reference text and generated text samples are randomly provided to the evaluators, so they do not know the source of each text.
+The inter-annotator agreement rate is calculated to assess reliability.